on1arf/sdr/links.md

   I really like this one.
 This is a combination of a book, an online course and a large number of GNU Radio flowgraphs.
 The really nice thing is that he uses GNU Radio as an educational tool, allowing you to learn and really experiment with the principles of Software Defined Radio.

-* pysdr: "PySDR: A Guide to SDR and DSP using Python" [website](https://pysdr.org/)
+* pysdr: "PySDR: A Guide to SDR and DSP using Python"
+   [website](https://pysdr.org/)

    A very interesting website / book explaining SDR from a 'coders' (programmers) point of view.
-Provides a very good overview and basic introduction in the major elements of DSP and DSP: the frequency domain, sampling theory, filters, channel coding and varies techniques used to help a radio-signal survive the harsh conditions of the radiochannel.
-Requires limited knowledge of math.
+It provides a very good overview and basic introduction in the major elements of DSP and DSP with limited knowledge of math required.

 * Wireless Communications from the Ground Up by Qasim Chaudhari
   ISBN 978-1-729-73223-6
   Book accompanying the "Wireless Pi" website and video-course mentioned above

 * "Radio logicielSDR + GNU Radio"
   [pdf](http://stssnsb.free.fr/telecharger/blusson/stsse2/radiologiciel/Radiologiciel_sb.pdf)
   In french: a nice introduction about SDR using GNU Radio, including some example-projects for both reception and transmission.